Norman Finkelstein: One-state solution, two-state solution, and the Palestinian refugees

-Finkelstein has said he believes that the Palestine solidarity movement should focus on a pragmatic settlement of the Israel-Palestinian conflict rather than a just one.
+Finkelstein has said he believes that the Palestine solidarity movement should focus on a pragmatic settlement of the Israeli–Palestinian conflict rather than a just one.
 In his view, the two-state solution is the pragmatic option and the one-state solution the idealistic one.
-He concedes that the two-state solution is deeply unjust to the Palestinians:
+He claims that the two-state solution is deeply unjust to the Palestinians:

-According to Finkelstein, the two-state solution is achievable and the one-state solution is not.
+According to Finkelstein, the two-state solution is achievable, and the one-state solution is not.
 His view of the one-state solution is "a society in which Jews and Palestinians enjoy the same democratic rights.
 One Jew, one vote, one Palestinian, one vote."
 This, he argues, is a society Israeli Jews will never acquiesce to because Jewish dominance cannot be guaranteed.
 He argues that it would be tantamount to Israel giving up "its existence, its rationale, and the security of all its Jewish citizens".
 He similarly argues that the Palestinian refugees who were forced to leave their homes in the 1948 war, whom Israel prevents from returning, have the right of return to what is now Israel.
 But he believes that insisting on that right is unrealistic and doubts international public support could be found for it:

 Finkelstein further argues that even if a binational state comes into existence, there is no guarantee of an absence of bloodshed.
-He sees the Yugoslav Wars, Lebanon, and Czechoslovakia as showing why Jews and Palestinians sharing a state could be problematic.
+He cites the Yugoslav Wars, the Lebanese Civil War, and the Prague Spring as examples of how Jews and Palestinians sharing a state could be problematic.

 For these reasons, Finkelstein prefers the two-state solution.
-He believes that, while such a solution is currently politically impossible, it could come to fruition through mutually agreed land swaps and by evacuating about half of all Israeli West Bank settlers:
+He believes that, while such a solution is currently politically impossible, it could come to fruition through mutually agreed land swaps and by evacuating about half of all Israeli settlers in the West Bank:

 Finkelstein argues that many Israeli Jews see the ongoing occupation and the West Bank settlements as problematic; that they benefit only a small segment of Israel's Jews; that they complicate security arrangements; that the occupation is expensive; and that it earns Israel near-universal opprobrium.
 Thus, he argues, Israel could be compelled to accept a two-state solution.
 The Palestinian right of return would not necessarily be relinquished if a two-state solution was implemented, but according to Finkelstein, the Palestinians could still impose it on Israel if they became powerful enough.